RamiNoodle733/RamiNoodle733/README.md

 - AI Evaluation Specialist, Outlier AI - Nov 2024 to Present
   Trained and refined AI coding models through code assessments, debugging tasks, and optimizations.
 - Software Developer, Boston Scientific Cardio Vision - Jan 2025 to May 2025
-  Backend data ops for large ECG sets, vector visualizations, testing for accuracy and reliability.
+  Backend data ops for large ECG sets, vector visualizations, and testing for accuracy and reliability.
 - Coding Instructor, Coder Kids - Aug 2024 to Jan 2025
   Taught Scratch and Python to two age groups and guided project completion.